Therapy Dog Commercial Services

 The number of colleges offering this introductory course has grown from Orange Coast College, in 2015, to 8 community colleges.

 Introductory: How to Become a Certified Therapy Dog Handler (One Day, 3-Hours)

-This 3-hour class is for adults, 16+, that want to learn the most expedient and least-cost way to become registered with well-respected and recognized local, regional and national dog therapy agencies.
+This 3-hour class is for adults, 16+, that want to learn the most sensible and least-cost way to become registered with well-respected and recognized local, regional, and national dog therapy agencies.

-Anyone who has felt a connection with a pet and experienced that joy of unconditional love, understanding, and acceptance, knows the value of a pet’s companionship.
-These qualities make animals, particularly dogs, ideal therapeutic visitors that bring smiles to patients in hospitals, calm travelers at airports, help children on witnesses stands during court proceedings, make good listeners for children learning to read, help victims of natural and man-made disasters, and other newer emerging applications.
+Anyone who has felt a connection with a pet and experienced that joy of unconditional love, understanding, and acceptance knows the value of a pet’s companionship.
+These qualities make animals, particularly dogs, ideal therapeutic visitors.
+They bring smiles to patients in hospitals, calm travelers at airports, help children on witnesses stands during court proceedings, make good listeners for children learning to read, assist victims of natural and human-made disasters, and other newer emerging applications.

-In this one-day, 3-hour class, you’ll not only see a real-life therapy dog demonstration, but also learn about what it takes to become a therapy dog handler and how you can determine if you’re a good fit for this type of service.
-Course includes an in-depth explanation of the entire registration process, strategies to help you choose a facility, examples of written and live dog handling testing, and post-class support.
+In this one-day, 3-hour class, you’ll not only see a real-life therapy dog demonstration but also learn about what it takes to become a therapy dog handler and how you can determine if you’re a good fit for this type of service.
+The course includes an in-depth explanation of the entire registration process, strategies to help you choose a facility, examples of written and live dog handling testing, and post-class support.
 Please do not bring your dog to class.

 - Find out if therapy service is right for you and your dog.

 - Learn the precise steps and resources necessary to qualify as a therapy dog handler.